BLOKBUSTR/EnemyValuableTweaks/README.md

     - **SuperMoonExplosionProbability**: The probability of orbs exploding during the Super Moon phase, beginning on Level 20.
 - Debug
     - **EnableDebugTimerLogs**: Enable debug logs for this mod's timers.
 "Debug" or "All" must be included in Logging.Console.**LogLevels** in the BepInEx config to be able to see these logs.
 Note that this will create a lot of spam in the console, so please keep this disabled for normal gameplay!
-    - **EnableDebugCalculationLogs**: Enable debug logs for other calculations performed by this mod.
-Same considerations as **EnableDebugTimerLogs**.
+    - **EnableDebugGeneralLogs**: Enable debug logs for other calculations and logic performed by this mod.

 </details>